artem-tim/vitejs-vue-bug-demo/README.md

 The problem only appears when the project is built (`npm run build`) for production, and the umd file is imported from another app (mounting a #app tag) - in dev mode (`npm run dev`) everything is working fine

-To reproduce, try entering something in the input tag : console will display error about data var in the v-model being undefined
+To reproduce, try entering something in the input tag : console will display error about data var in the v-model being undefined.

-Checking out the built source (minification disabled), here's the generated function :
+Checking out the built source (minification disabled), here's the generated function (from `dist/test-lib.umd.js` after running `npm run build`) :
 ```
   function setup(__props) {
     const title = "HelloWorld Title 1";